-Along with MicroFinance capital, our families receive financial and business training, which helps them achieve long-term success and independence.
+Along with microfinance capital, our families receive financial and business training, which helps them achieve long-term success and independence.

-Some examples of MicroFinance businesses
+Examples of MicroFinance businesses

 Brick-Oven bakery co-operative